powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.7.14 Add: -Disk added to Home Screen and removed mpv save indicator.

+          Disk shows disk space used in the current directory by videos and free disk space. mpv save indicator is still in View Playlist and Play Queue.

 ###  v5.7.13 Add: -Downloaded added to Browse in Download Playlist.